stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part4-order-matching-engine/index.md

 ![Overview diagram of exchange system](./images/exchange-overview.png 'My interpretation of the exchange system design')

 As you can see, the **exchange** itself is separated from the market **participant**.
-Only one participant is shown, but in reality, many market participants are usually connected to on market component (which itself may be distributed across many instances to serve more clients).
+Only one participant is shown, but in reality, many market participants are usually connected to a single market component (which itself may be distributed across many instances to serve more clients).

 Both **UDP** and **TCP** protocols are used to connect the participants to the client, depending on the requirements for the data being communicated.